 3. Explore the potential for publicly communicating the Annual Operating Plan (on track)

-Tracking and reporting of environmental water
+Tracking and reporting of water for the environment

 4. DEW to refine and operationalise the Source Model (on track)